tlevine/urchin/readme.md

 Note that only test scripts that either have no shebang line at all or have shebang line `#!/bin/sh` are invoked with the specified shell.
-This allows non-shell test scripts or test scripts for specific shells to coexist with those whose invocation should be controlled by `-s`.
+This allows non-shell test scripts or test scripts for other languages or for specific shells to coexist with those whose invocation should be controlled by `-s`.

-To test with multiple shells in sequence, use something like:

-    for shell in sh bash ksh zsh; do urchin -s $shell ./tests
-    done

 ## References